Alluxio/alluxio/docs/en/api/FUSE-API.md

 Alluxio-FUSE is a feature that allows mounting the distributed Alluxio File System as a standard file system on most flavors of Unix.
 By using this feature, standard bash tools (for example, `ls`, `cat` or `mkdir`) will have basic access to the distributed Alluxio data store.
-More importantly, with FUSE your application written in any language like C, C++, Python, Ruby, Perl, Java etc can interact with Alluxio by using standard POSIX APIs like `open, write, read`, without any Alluxio client integration or set up.
+More importantly, with FUSE, an application written in any language like C, C++, Python, Ruby, Perl, or Java, can interact with Alluxio by using standard POSIX APIs like `open, write, read`, without any Alluxio client integration or set up.